theory/justatheory/content/post/postgres/rfc-pgxn-metadata-sketch.md

-2. [Registry Metadata](#registry-metadata) aggregated by the root registry from various sources, including data derived from the extension source code or package metadata, but also trusted third parties such as packagers, smoke testers, security scanners, and more.
+2. [Registry Metadata](#registry-metadata) aggregated by the root registry from various sources, including data derived from the extension source code or package metadata, but also trusted third parties such as packagers, smoke testers, security scanners, and more

 Following community discussion of this proposal, the [Package Metadata](#package-metadata) will lead to a draft for PGXN Meta Spec version 2.0.0, while the [Registry Metadata](#registry-metadata) will guide the design and implementation of the Root Registry APIs required to provide it.